SanderBeekhuis/workshop-git/labs/1_merge_and_rebase.md

 ## Setup features
 Suppose we now want to add two features.
-- Support any amount of arguments
+1. Support any amount of arguments
-- Only support numerics, raise ValueError otherwise
+2. Add some logging code in this function

+### Feature 1: Any amount of argumetns

 1. Create a branch `feature/many-arguments`
 2. Change the code to